 The percentage of individuals who completed Grade 12 has also steadily been increasing since 2002.
-The same pattern observed for Grade 9 attainment is observed with Grade 12 attainment with the large increase in 2020 and 2021 due to covid-19 and the decline back to 2019 levels in 2022.
 There remains, however, a substantial racial gap, as significantly more White and Indian or Asian individuals in this age group (22 to 25-year-olds) have completed Grade 12 compared to Black or African and Coloured individuals.
 This pattern has remained consistent across the years.
 Females have consistently been more likely than males to have completed Grade 12.
-Gauteng (72,2%) consistently has the highest proportion of 22 to 25-year-olds having attained Grade 12, with the Eastern Cape (41,3%) and Limpopo (49,7%) consistently being the provinces with the lowest proportion of 22 to 25-year-olds who have attained Grade 12.
+Gauteng (66%) consistently has the highest proportion of 22 to 25-year-olds having attained Grade 12, with the Eastern Cape (38%) and Limpopo (45%) consistently being the provinces with the lowest proportion of 22 to 25-year-olds who have attained Grade 12.
 The estimates probably slightly underestimate the percentage of youths completing matric since some 22 and 23-year-olds may still be completing matric.

-Figure 6: Completion rates of Grade 7, Grade 9 and Grade 12 between 2002-2022
+Figure 5: Completion rates of Grade 7, Grade 9 and Grade 12 between 2002-2021